 While the patient lies still on a padded table, the technologist moves the arm of the equipment to the area of the body to be examined.
 A computer, which is connected to the equipment, displays an image of the examined area.
 The images are analyzed to obtain the bone density measurements.
 The results are then interpreted by the radiologist.

-As always, our emphasis at WHS Washington Hospital is on quality care, and our caring and professional staff is very sensitive to the patient’s needs.
+As always, our emphasis at UPMC Washington Hospital is on quality care, and our caring and professional staff is very sensitive to the patient’s needs.
 The X-ray exposure is minimal, and the procedure takes approximately 30 minutes.
 During the procedure, our technologist collects information about your current lifestyle and physical condition.
 A full report of the test results is sent to your ordering physician.

 The exam determines: